vadimcn/codelldb/MANUAL.md

 ## Source Path Remapping
-Source path remapping is helpful in cases when program's source code is located in a different directory then it was in during the build (for example, if a build server was used).
+Source path remapping is helpful in cases when program's source code is located in a different directory then it was in at build time (for example, if a build server was used).

 A source map consists of pairs of "from" and "to" path prefixes.
 When the debugger encounters a source file path beginning with one of the "from" prefixes, it will substitute the corresponding "to" prefix